ivarprudnikov/char-rnn-tensorflow/README.md

 ## Your feedback

-You are free to open issues if there is anything bothering you, I'll read through and will make best effort to fix/reply ASAP.
+You are free to open issues if there is anything bothering you.